sappkevin/NBA_knapsack/README.md

 ## Taken from original project : https://github.com/eexwhyzee/NBA_knapsack
 # NBA Lineup Optimizer for DraftKings

+## Disclaimer
+Please use this code at your own risk.
+This code is just for fun and entertainment purposes and should not be used unless you accept the risk of losing money.

 ## Overview

 With the NBA season coming up, I wanted to implement a simple [knapsack](https://en.wikipedia.org/wiki/Knapsack_problem) algorithm using python to optimize NBA lineups used for DraftKings.
 In daily fantasy sports, you are allotted a salary cap and the main objective is to create a lineup that will score the most fantasy points while staying at/below a salary cap, which is a great representation of the knapsack algorithm.